TITLE: Batman, Vol. 8: The Wedding

 “Heroes shouldn’t have happy personal lives. … They are committed to being that person and committed to defending others at the sacrifice of their own personal interests.
 It’s wonderful that they try to establish personal lives, but it’s equally important that they set them aside.
 That is our mandate, that is our edict and that is our stand with our characters.”

-To an extent, DC would scale back on that philosophy as time went on.
-For instance, they re-established the Superman/Lois Lane marriage.
-But I think a lot of fans who were in the know about DiDio’s remarks saw the outcome to Batman #50 as a step backward.
+DC would ultimately scale back on that philosophy.
+For instance, they re-established the marriage between Superman and Lois Lane.
+But I think fans who were in the know about DiDio’s remarks saw this ending as a step backward.

 4. I Now Pronounce You…